jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 as the main driver for payment, both of which seemingly make sense from a business viability and continuity standpoint.

-Some companies decided to pay the ransom because they werent prepared for a ransomware attack.
-For example, 27% said they paid the ransom because they hadnt backed up their data.
+Some companies decided to pay the ransom because they weren’t prepared for a ransomware attack.
+For example, 27% said they paid the ransom because they hadn’t backed up their data.
 One\-third (34%) indicated they were simply too short\-staffed to attempt an effective response without the assistance of the attackers, both of which are